 Wax.
-Whether it’s candle wax or wax for lost-wax jewelry casting, resin will not stick to it.
+Resin will not stick to it, whether it’s candle wax or lost-wax casting wax.
 The same goes for car and furniture wax.
 This is useful if you want to create a void in your resin charm or casting.
-Pour the resin around the wax, allow to cure, then pull the wax away.
+Pour the resin around the wax, allow it to cure.
+Then pull the wax away.

-Use extra resin and wax paper to create a glass vase with decorative accents.
+⭐️ BONUS: Use extra resin and wax paper to create a glass vase with decorative accents.

 Have you found other surfaces resin won’t stick to?

-Confused about all the details you need to know about resin?
-Let me make it easy for you.
-In only an afternoon, I can take you from resin novice to resin expert.
+I want to make it easy for you.
+I can take you from resin novice to resin expert in only an afternoon.
 Grab a copy of my ebook, Resin Fundamentals.
-I share my over a decade of experience with resin in an easy to follow read that will get you to expert status in no time, even if you have no experience with resin.
+I share my 15 years of resin experience in an easy-to-follow read that will get you to expert status in no time.
+Even if you’re a newbie.

-Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2022 Resin Obsession, LLC